imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 And here is the full code for this tutorial example.
 It is the ultimate simplification of a SpotDetectorFactory, and was careful to strip anything useful by first ignoring the image content, second by not using any parameter.
-You can also find it {% include github content='TODO' %}
+You can also find it {% include github org='fiji' repo='TrackMate-examples' source='plugin/trackmate/examples/detector/SpiralDummyDetectorFactory.java' label='online' %} .
-.

 ``` java
 package plugin.trackmate.examples.detector;